 Contact

-Outside of work I enjoy playing trombone with the NYC Googler Orchestra and the Bayonne Bridgemen Brass, playing boardgames, and spending time outdoors with my wife, dog, and son.
+Outside of work I enjoy playing music, gaming, and spending time outdoors with my wife, son, and dog.

 Experience